JetBrains/Qodana/topics/configuration-reference.md

 <link-summary>You can specify the plugins that will be downloaded and invoked during inspection.</link-summary>

-You can specify the plugins that will be downloaded and invoked during inspection.
+You can specify the plugins that will be downloaded and invoked during inspection using the following YAML configuration:

 ```yaml
 version: "1.0"